J-Ramalho/industRial/docs/6_regression.md

 [1] 0.92606
 ```

-A final input in the draft report of the ebike hardnening linear model is the R-squared.
+A final input in the draft report of the ebike hardening linear model is the R-squared.
 When looking into the results the engineering team is suspicious.
-A model with such a good fit should raise questions.
-R-squared gives an indication of the quality of the model.
-In this case 93% of the output is explained by input.
+In this case 93% of the output is explained by input and a model with such a good fit should raise questions.
 Our lab supervisor is also not confortable the residuals analysis has not shown any evidence of something wrong with the model so he decides to quickly calculate it "by hand".
 He knows that the R-squared, or coefficient of determination is obtained from the ratio between the residuals variance and the output variable variance showing exactly the proportion between the two and he gets its straight away from R using the data already available:

 ```r